Home

 Female body length 60mm

 The Slender Gumleaf Grasshopper is brown in colour, camouflages as a dry gum leaf.
-We can sometimes find them on the ground with the dry Gum tree leaves when bushwalking in Eucalyptus forest.
+We usually find them on the ground among the dry gum tree leaves when bushwalking in Eucalyptus forest.
 This species is easily confused with the Gumleaf Grasshopper Goniaea australasiae.
 Slender Gumleaf Grasshopper has the carina, or the top edge of thorax, lower and less pronounced, and has a distinct cut.
+The antenna are banded.

 Adult is characteristic by the prominent arched crest on thorax, it is sharp, together with the colour, resemble dry gum leaf.
 We found the above adult grasshopper in the gum tree forest in the conservation area near Alexander Hill in Brisbane in early winter.
 The grasshopper usually resting on ground among the dead dry leaf.